-Mr McGown is an investment banker with over 35 years of experience consulting to companies in Australia and internationally.
+Craig McGown is an investment banker with over 35 years of experience consulting to companies in Australia and internationally.
 He holds a Bachelor of Commerce Degree awarded at the University of Western Australia and is a Fellow of the Institute of Chartered Accountants.
 Mr McGown is an executive director of the corporate advisory business New Holland Capital Pty Ltd and prior to that appointment was the chairman of DJ Carmichael Pty Limited.

-Sue Morey joined the Board in 2007 and is a leading figure in her profession as a nurse practitioner in the Department of Respiratory Medicine at Sir Charles Gairdner Hospital, Perth.
-Ms Morey has spent nearly 40 years as a respiratory nurse and has watched the developments of respiratory medicine for pulmonary TB, asbestos related diseases, asthma, cystic fibrosis and lung transplantation and interventional endobronchial procedures.
-Sue was awarded the Order of Australia medal in 2004 for her services to respiratory medicine nursing.
+Sue Morey is a leading figure in her profession as a nurse practitioner in the Department of Respiratory Medicine at Sir Charles Gairdner Hospital.
+Ms Morey has spent over 40 years as a respiratory nurse and has watched the developments of respiratory medicine for pulmonary TB, asbestos related diseases, asthma, cystic fibrosis and lung transplantation and interventional endobronchial procedures.
+Sue was awarded the Order of Australia Medal in 2004 for her services to respiratory medicine nursing.

-Mr Kitto brings his extensive legal and managerial experience to the Institute.
-He has practiced in Western Australian law courts and specialist tribunals for 25 years, manages the busy Perth law firm Kitto & Kitto, and co-hosts a weekly ABC Radio legal advice segment where assists people with common legal queries.
-Mr Kitto is a prominent advocate for drug law reform, and is presently working to develop collaborative law approaches to family law and domestic violence cases.
+Johnson Kitto brings his extensive legal and managerial experience to the Institute.
+He has practiced in Western Australian law courts and specialist tribunals for over 25 years and manages the busy Perth law firm Kitto & Kitto.
+He also co-hosts a weekly ABC Radio legal advice segment where assists people with common legal queries.
+Mr Kitto is a prominent advocate for drug law reform and is presently working to develop collaborative law approaches to family law and domestic violence cases.

 Emeritus Professor Geoff Stewart completed his BSc and PhD at the University of Birmingham in the United Kingdom.
 He was a Research Fellow at the Western Australian Institute for Child Health at Princess Margaret Hospital.
 Geoff became an NHMRC Research Fellow before becoming a Senior Lecturer at UWA.
 He was formally the Head of Microbiology and subsequently the Head of the School of Biomolecular, Biomedical and Chemical Sciences at UWA.
 Geoff’s research focus is on respiratory health, particularly the role of allergy and allergens in the development of asthma.